KVSaiRaja/Voice_Based_Emails_for_Blind_People/README.md

 The Output Videos and Pictures will be updated soon.

 It's just a demo purpose.
-That's we have executed the program in Command Prompt only.
+That's why we have executed the program in Command Prompt only.